 Devoted to Issues Impacting the LGBTQ Community

-As part of the Archives of Sexuality & Gender series, this collection enables students, educators, and researchers to thoroughly explore and make new connections in subjects such as LGBTQ history and activism, cultural studies, psychology, sociology, health, political science, policy studies, human rights, gender studies, and more.
+As part of the Archives of Sexuality and Gender series, which is a Platinum Award winner at the 2023 Modern Library Awards, this collection enables students, educators, and researchers to thoroughly explore and make new connections in subjects such as LGBTQ history and activism, cultural studies, psychology, sociology, health, political science, policy studies, human rights, gender studies, and more.
 Selection of materials for this milestone digital collection is guided by an advisory board consisting of leading scholars and librarians in sexuality and gender studies.

 Documents are sourced from top libraries and archives, including:

 - New York Public Library

 - Lesbian Herstory Educational Foundation, Inc.

 - British Library of Political and Economic Science at the London School of Economics

 - and others

 "This product is extremely easy to use—the basic search can be used with no help documentation whatsoever, the results are very fast, and it is clear from the results and the use of the individual documents that more information, limitations, and facets are available to a student or researcher who wants to go further. . .
 If you only have purchase power for one LGBTQ product this year, this should be the product you buy."